adoptium/mirror-scripts/README.md

 # Remote trigger scripts and process

-triggerReleasePipeline.sh runs in Jenkins and only run by scheduler "0 H 17-20 1,3,4,7,9,10 1-5"
+triggerReleasePipeline.sh runs by Jenkins job and only run by scheduler "0 H 17-20 1,3,4,7,9,10 1-5"
+It auto triggers release-openjdkXX-pipeline, with execption on jdk8 arm32Linux.
-It uses functions defined in common.sh and gets input from file releasePlan.cfg So the release champion should preper before each release by set the expected version in releasePlan.cfg
+It uses functions defined in common.sh and gets input from file releasePlan.cfg Release champion should prepare to set the expected versions in releasePlan.cfg pre-release Release champion should check GA tag from "https://github.com/adoptium/aarch32-jdk8u" and manual build jdk8 arm32Linux by using release-openjdk8-pipeline